Somerset Rivers Authority’s purpose, history and funding

 Somerset Rivers Authority was duly launched on January 31, 2015 as a pioneering partnership of local Flood Risk Management Authorities.

-- Reduce the frequency, depth and duration of flooding
+- Reduce the risks and impacts of flooding across Somerset.

 To repeat: the SRA does extra – not instead.